KillerQueen16V/Resize-and-Scale-Controls/README.md

 ![ResizeControls](https://github.com/user-attachments/assets/9b10a91b-c0de-4d93-807d-f9d49433cd41)

 # 💡 Reason for Development
-During my work in automation and custom application development, I often needed to create desktop UIs with flexible layouts in a fast-paced enviroment.
+During my work in automation and custom application development, I often needed to create desktop UIs with flexible layouts in a fast-paced environment.
 In a factory various DPI screen sizes are often encountered, some of which needs to run the same application.

 The problem?
-WinForms are ideal for creating UIs quickly, but lacks the ability to natively handle **responsive design** - resizing a form usually results in misplaced controls, distorted propertions, and inconsistent font scaling.
+WinForms are ideal for creating UIs quickly, but lacks the ability to natively handle **responsive design** - resizing a form usually results in misplaced controls, distorted proportions, and inconsistent font scaling.

 I build this utility to: